aaroncampbell/wp-google-analytics/readme.txt

 == Upgrade Notice ==

+= 1.3.1 =
+Fix for custom variables not being tracked

 = 1.3.0 =
 Move to using events for tracking 404s and outgoing links and add support for custom variables

 == Changelog ==

+= 1.3.1 =
+* Fixed custom variables not being tracked

 = 1.3.0 =
 * Refactored to use settings API - Props danielbachhuber